Answering "Describe Yourself" In A Job Interview

 Discuss with the hiring manager how you act and respond to things around you.
 Gather multiple opinions and derive a consensus from it.
 It should give you a fair idea about your strengths and weaknesses.
 Accept the feedback and move on to the next step of working on aspects where you lack.

-cknowledge the fortes that will help you with the job, and also see the qualities that could help you if improved.
-That way you have a basic idea from where to start.
+cknowledge the fortes that will help you with the job and see the qualities that could help you improve.
+That way, you have a basic idea of where to start.

 Step 3: Improve Yourself

-Following steps 1 and 2, that are, knowing the job demand and your skills, you should have an idea about what aspects (or qualities) of you need improving.
+Following steps 1 and 2, knowing the job demand and your skills, you should have an idea about what aspects (or qualities) of you need improving.

 Speaking about self-improvement, the number of sources to help you are pretty much endless.
-You could, again, discuss this aspect with your close friends and relatives and take their help in this regard.
-Alternatively, you could seek professional help by referring with a specialist or enrolling in courses and classes aimed at improving the aspect you are struggling with.
+Again, you could discuss this aspect with your close friends and relatives and take their help in this regard.
+Alternatively, you could seek professional help by referring to a specialist or enrolling in courses and classes aimed at improving the aspect you are struggling with.

-Then again, it is crucial that you put in the right amount of effort in the right place.
+Then again, you must put in the right amount of effort in the right place.
 Until this point, all the things you did was to make you realize where you stand.
 From here on, it is about using this knowledge and taking actions to improve yourself.
 Also, make sure you are doing things that benefit and improve you where you lack.